Philip III of Spain: Foreign policy

-War with the Dutch, England and the truce of 1609–21
+Eighty Years' War, Anglo-Spanish War, and the Pax Hispanica

-Philip's initial aim was to achieve a decisive 'great victory' in the long-running war against the rebellious Dutch provinces of the Spanish Netherlands, whilst placing renewed pressure on the English government of Queen Elizabeth I in an effort to terminate English support for their Dutch colleagues.
-The Spanish armada, or navy, rebuilt in the 1590s, remained effective against the English, but after the failure of the Spanish invasion of Ireland, leading to the defeat at the Battle of Kinsale, Philip reluctantly accepted that further attacks on England were unlikely to succeed.
-In the Netherlands, a new war strategy resulted in a re-establishment of Spanish power on the north side of the great rivers Meuse and Rhine, stepping up the military pressure on the rebel provinces.
-The strategy of a 'great victory,' however, began to descend into a financial war of attrition: the Southern Netherlands—still under Spanish control—and the Dutch Republic in the north—dominated by Calvinist Protestants—were both exhausted, and after the 1607 financial crisis, Spain too was unable to pursue the war.
-Philip III turned to peace negotiations instead; with the accession to the throne of James I of England it became possible to terminate both the war and English support to the Dutch, with the signature in 1604 of the Treaty of London.
+Philip's initial aim was to achieve a decisive "great victory" in the long-running war against the rebellious Spanish Netherlands while placing renewed pressure on Elizabethan England, in an effort to terminate English support for the Dutch.
+The Spanish Armada, rebuilt in the 1590s, remained effective against the English.
+However, after the failure of the Spanish invasion of Ireland at the Battle of Kinsale, Philip reluctantly accepted that further attacks on England were unlikely to succeed.
+In the Netherlands, a new war strategy resulted in the re-establishment of Spanish power on the north side of the major rivers Meuse and Rhine, strengthening the military pressure on the rebel provinces.
+The "great victory" strategy, however, began to descend into a financial war of attrition: the Southern Netherlands, still under Spanish control, and the Dutch Republic in the north—dominated by Calvinist Protestants—were both exhausted, and after the 1607 financial crisis, Spain was also unable to pursue the war.
+Philip thus turned to peace negotiations instead; with the accession to the throne of James I of England, it became possible to terminate both the war and English support to the Dutch via the Treaty of London.
+This would start the Pax Hispanica, a period of peace which lasted until the Spanish entry into the Thirty Years' War.
+Spain and the Netherlands, although now at peace, rearmed themselves in preparation for another war.
+Spain developed political hegemony and general stability to Spain and let the Spanish Golden Age happen.
+Spain also developed some cultural values, for example, making Castilian the lingua franca.

-The Twelve Years' Truce with the Dutch followed in 1609, which enabled the Southern Netherlands to recover, but it was a de facto recognition of the independence of the Dutch Republic, and many European powers established diplomatic relations with the Dutch.
-The truce did not stop the commercial and colonial expansion of the Dutch into the Caribbean and the East-Indies, although Spain had tried to impose the liquidation of the Dutch East India Company as a treaty condition.
-Minor concessions of the Dutch Republic were the scrapping of the plan to create a Dutch West India Company and to stop the harassment of the Portuguese in Asia.
-Both concessions were temporary as the Dutch soon recommenced preying upon Portuguese interests, which had already led to the Dutch–Portuguese War in 1602 and would continue till 1654.
-At least with peace in Europe, the Twelve Year's truce gave Philip's regime an opportunity to begin to recover its financial position.
+The Twelve Years' Truce with the Dutch followed in 1609 and enabled the Southern Netherlands to recover, but was a de facto recognition of the Dutch Republic’s independence, with whom many European powers established diplomatic relations.
+The truce did not halt Dutch commercial and colonial expansion into the Caribbean and the East Indies, although Spain had demanded the Dutch East India Company be liquidated as a treaty condition.
+Minor Dutch concessions included scrapping the plan for a Dutch West India Company and stopping the harassment of the Portuguese in Asia.
+Both concessions were temporary as the Dutch soon recommenced preying upon Portuguese interests, which had already led to the Dutch–Portuguese War in 1602 and would continue until 1654.
+The Twelve Years' Truce handed Philip's regime an opportunity to begin to recover its financial position.